Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 Notify the Public

-Using Facebook groups for genealogists, historians, or locations worldwide, let people know that you have a collection that you would like to part with.
+Using Facebook groups for genealogists, historians, or locations worldwide lets people know you have a collection you want to part with.
 While you can not ensure the photos will wind up in the hands of your family, the person who will take them likely has a love for history and genealogy.

 Digitize and Share the Photos

 Once the photos leave your home, they are not retrievable.
-Therefore, in addition to organizing your collection, make digital copies of your pictures.
+Therefore, make digital copies of your pictures in addition to organizing your collection.

-It would be best if you also took time to share the images with online family trees, Find A Grave, or other digital photo collections.
+It would be best if you also shared the images with online family trees, Find A Grave, or other digital photo collections.

 The key is to share your photos in various places to have a greater chance of lasting into the future.